 All program participants who are U.S. citizens must register at the U.S. Embassy before departing for Germany as this will help in case of a lost passport or other mishap.
 You can register on-line at: https://travelregistration.state.gov/.
 If you are not a U.S. citizen, please register at your home country's embassy or consulate.
+Michigan State University as well as

-Michigan State University students do not have to register themselves with the Embassy, as the MSU Office of Study Abroad does it for them.
+University of Iowa students do not have to register themselves with the Embassy, as the MSU Office of Study Abroad and UI Study Abroad do it for them.